YINI-lang/YINI-spec/YINI-Specification.md

 ```

 - A section header begins with a **section marker**, immediately followed by **one or more whitespace (space or tab) characters**, then the section name.
-- The section name must be a valid identifier, either a simple or phrased identifier (text encosed in backticks).
+- The section name must be a valid identifier, either a simple or phrased identifier (text enclosed in backticks).
 - The section header ends at the newline.
 There may follow a comment, but this will get ignored by the parser.
 ```yini
 # UserSettings